Magnetic & Medical Robotics Laboratory

 If you are currently a student at the University of Utah and are interested in doing research in the M&M Robotics Lab, please contact me.

-If you are not currently enrolled at the University of Utah, but are interested in pursuing a graduate degree here, you should apply to the Department of Mechanical Engineering, the Department of Electrical and Computer Engineering, or the School of Computing, as applicable to your background, and indicate in your application that you are interested in working with me.
+If you are not currently enrolled at the University of Utah, but are interested in pursuing a graduate degree working in the M&M Robotics Lab, you should apply to the degree program in Robotics or the degree program in Mechanical Engineering, as applicable to your preference and/or background.
 Your admission, and any funding offer, will be based on your complete application package relative to other students applying to our program.
-I am not able to respond to emails about applications to our graduate program, or about my current open positions, due to high email volume.
+I am not able to respond to all emails about applications to our graduate program, or about my current open positions, due to high email volume.
 However, you may send me an email notification of your application if you would like to bring it to my attention.

 Lab news